Payton Gendron threatened school shooting before Buffalo attack: report

 The threat prompted school officials to call New York state troopers, who took Mr Gendron into custody under the state’s mental health law for evaluation.

-During a press conference on Sunday, Buffalo police commissioner Jospeh Gramaglia disclosed that the teen had made a “generalised threat” to the school last June, and was brought int for a mental health screening, but did not describe the extent or findings of the treatment.
+During a press conference on Sunday, Buffalo police commissioner Jospeh Gramaglia disclosed that the teen had made a “generalised threat” to the school last June, and was brought in for a mental health screening, but did not describe the extent or findings of the treatment.

 The threats to the school came in comments to fellow students, The Buffalo News reported on Saturday, citing unnamed government sources.